kopia/kopia/site/content/docs/FAQs/_index.md

 #### What is a Policy?

-A `policy` is a set of rules that tells Kopia how to create/manage snapshots; this includes features such as [compression, snapshot retention, and scheduling when to take automatically snapshots](../features#policies-control-what-and-how-filesdirectories-are-saved-in-snapshots).
+A `policy` is a set of rules that tells Kopia how to create/manage snapshots; this includes features such as [compression, snapshot retention, and scheduling when to take snapshots automatically](../features#policies-control-what-and-how-filesdirectories-are-saved-in-snapshots).

 #### How to Restore My Backed Up Files/Directories?